7

 sudo xrandr --output VGA1 --mode 1368x768_60.00

-The display can blink and go out.
-If everything went well, the image will become the chosen resolution.
+The display may flash on or off.
+If everything went well, the image will become the selected resolution.

-Press Enter several times and enter the next command into the command line
+Press Enter several times and enter the following command into the command line

 sudo xrandr --output VGA1 --mode 1024x768